neuralmagic/sparseml/src/sparseml/yolov5/README.md

 Once you sparsify a model using SparseML, you can easily sparse fine-tune it on a new dataset.
 While you are free to use your backbone, we encourage you to leverage one of our [sparse pre-trained models](https://sparsezoo.neuralmagic.com) to boost your productivity!

-In the example below, we fetch a pruned, quantized BERT model, pre-trained on Wikipedia and Bookcorpus datasets.
-We then fine-tune the model to the SQuAD dataset.
+In the example below, we fetch a pruned, quantized YOLOv5s model, pre-trained on the COCO dataset.
+We then fine-tune the model to the VOC dataset.
 ```bash
 sparseml.yolov5.train \
   --data VOC.yaml \